Students will enter the program with a masters degree. It is anticipated that time to completion is a minimum of four years.

 received an M.S. from Palo Alto University and a B.A. from University of California, San Diego.
 His primary interests are in the area of eating and appearance research and health psychology.
 His previous work has examined health and gender disparities and barriers to treatment in the VA healthcare system.
 He has held clinical positions working with adolescents and adults with a range of psychological and behavioral disabilities.

 received a B.A. in Psychology from the University of Rhode Island and an M.S. in Psychology from Drexel University in Philadelphia.
 She has held positions across a variety of clinical, research, and community mental health settings, including the Center for Anxiety and Traumatic Stress Disorders at Massachusetts General Hospital, and the National Alliance on Mental Illness.
-Her primary clinical and research interests include empirically supported treatments for anxiety disorders, mindfulness-based interventions, and the implications of the intersections of race, gender, and sexuality for mental and physical health.
+Her primary clinical and research interests include empirically supported treatments for anxiety disorders, mindfulness-based interventions, and the implications of intersecting identities for mental and physical health.

 received his BA in Psychology from Northeastern University and his MS in Mental Health Counseling from Suffolk.
 He has worked in a variety of treatment settings including group homes, homeless shelters, community treatment centers, psychiatric hospitals and emergency rooms.
 His clinical interests include homelessness, military personnel, and veterans.
 His research interests focus on technology and mental health – how mobile technology can be leveraged as a research and treatment tool.